docksal/docksal/docs/content/stack/config.md

 ---
-title: "Configuration"
+title: "Stack configuration"
 weight: 1
 aliases:
   - /en/master/advanced/stack-config/
 ---

-It is recommended that you familiarize yourself with the [Docksal stack](../advanced/stack.md) documentation before reading this manual.
+It is recommended that you familiarize yourself with the [Docksal stack](/stack/config/) documentation before reading this manual.
 You should understand what project containers are and which project containers exist by default.

 **Understanding stack configurations**